-Building Forms and Activating Street Frontages
+Placemaking, Building Forms, and Activating Street Frontages

-Buildings and streetscapes should be designed in an urban form to create an enlivened, pleasant pedestrian experience that recognizes the site as the focal point of the TDA, and seeks to connect the site physically and thematically to surrounding existing and planned redevelopment.
+The civic plazas and major walkways envisioned under the transit-oriented redevelopment option provide significant placemaking opportunities that can support public gatherings, ground floor commercial activity, and provide urban streetscape amenities to welcome people into the site.
+Volume I: Urban Design Guidelines for Fairfax County Commercial Revitalization Districts and Areas should be consulted for design guidance on streetscapes and building design.
+Buildings and streetscapes should be designed in an urban form to create a lively, pleasant pedestrian experience that recognizes the site as the focal point of the TDA, and seeks to connect the site physically architecturally to surrounding existing and planned redevelopment.
 Retail and other service uses should be provided within multifamily and nonresidential buildings along major walkways in both the northern and southern portions to activate the pedestrian realm along the street.
 Streetscapes along major pedestrian walkways should support an active, public realm with landscape panels including street trees, benches, wide sidewalks, and/or space for outdoor seating or browsing areas, pedestrian scale lighting, special paving, and other elements to frame the building zone.
 Buildings should align with the adjacent street, providing building zones (space between the back of the sidewalk and face of the building) that are generally less than 12 feet in width except where outdoor dining, parks, or amenity spaces are provided.

 Building articulation, or changes in the façade, should be used to visually reduce the scale of a building and avoid monotonous building elevations.
 Buildings should include design features that create activated street frontages such as display windows, arcades, awnings, and high-visibility entrances and ground floors with significant transparency.
 Long expanses of blank walls without windows or entrances detract from the pedestrian experience and are discouraged.
 If blank façades cannot be avoided, strategies should be used to mitigate their impact on the public realm, including wall murals.
 Service streets and entrances should be interior to the site and clearly defined to ensure they do not conflict with goals for the active frontages.
-Refer to the Richmond Highway District Design Guidelines for design guidance on streetscapes and building design.

-Ground-floor uses should meet the daily needs of commuters, residents, employees, and visitors in the area, such as restaurants, salons, convenience stores, dentists, physical therapists, childcare, entertainment uses, educational services, or fitness or life-style studios.
+Ground-floor uses should meet the daily needs of commuters, residents, employees, and visitors in the area, including uses such as restaurants, salons, convenience stores, dentists, physical therapists, childcare, entertainment uses, educational services, or fitness or life-style studios.
 Commercial and restaurant uses should be clustered and strategically located to provide a critical mass of activity, take advantage of pedestrian, bicyclist, and commuter traffic, and provide a shopping and dining destination for the area, including along the central civic plaza.